AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ## Share a public link with anyone (no login required)

 You can share Analysis Workspace projects with people who don't have access to Adobe Analytics.
-This can include people outside your organization or those within your organization who don't have access to Adobe Analytics.
+This can include people outside your organization or those within your organization who are not provisioned with Adobe Analytics.

 >[!NOTE]
 >